colinbdclark/mfa-thesis/annotated-bibliography.md

 As in Munster (who cites Lazzarato extensively), we have signals, modulation and transformation (serving a dual theoretical/creative role in my own writing): "all images produced by electronic and digital technologies are transformations and combinations (composites) of intensities, forces, fields, taking place in the flow&em;the electromagnetic flow in the case of video... the algorithmic flow in the case of the computer" (8)

+## Lovink, Geert and Pit Schultz.
+"There is no information, only transformation: An Interview with Bruno Latour."
+Web. http://www.nettime.org/Lists-Archives/nettime- l-9709/msg00006.html

+See Latour, "How to be Iconophilic" above.

 ## Mitchell, W.J.T.
 "There Are No Visual Media"

 An argument for the strange interconnection amongst media (visual, sound, etc.) and the relationship to tactility, including a useful explanation of McLuhan's concept of _sense ratios_ and his own extension of it with _semiotic ratios_.
 "All the so-called visual media turn out, on closer inspection, to involve the other senses (especially touch and hearing).
 All media are, from the standpoint of sensory modality, 'mixed media'" (1).